open5e/open5e/source/equipment/magic-items/deck-of-many-things.rst

 race as you and serves you loyally until death, believing the fates have drawn him or her to you.
 You control this character.

-**Moon.** You are granted the ability to cast the *wish* spell 1d3 times.
+**Moon.** You are granted the ability to cast the :ref:`srd:wish` spell 1d3 times.

 **Rogue.** A nonplayer character of the GM's choice becomes hostile toward you.
 The identity of your new enemy isn't known until the NPC or someone else reveals it.
-Nothing less than a *wish* spell or divine intervention can end the NPC's hostility toward you.
+Nothing less than a :ref:`srd:wish` spell or divine intervention can end the NPC's hostility toward you.

 **Ruin.** All forms of wealth that you carry or own, other than magic